Louisiana Tides

 Ship Shoal Light

-Six Mile Lake, Stouts Pass
+Six Mile Lake: Stouts Pass

 South Pass

-Southwest Pass: Pilot Station, Pilots Station east
+Southwest Pass: Pilot StationPilots Station east

-Terrebonne Bay: Wine Island
+Terrebonne Bay: CocodrieWine Island

-Timbalier Bay: Pelican Islands, Timbalier Island
+Timbalier Bay: Pelican IslandsTimbalier Island

-Best Tidepool Locations in Louisiana
+Best Tide Pools in Louisiana

 Louisiana’s coastline offers unique tidepooling opportunities.
 Below are some top spots known for their marine life.
+Tidepools are marked on the Map tab above in red.
+The titles below are linked to the tide page that supports that locations tide pool charts.

 Cypremort Point State Park - About 2.5 hours from New Orleans, this park’s tidal areas along Vermilion Bay host crabs and periwinkles at low tide.